‘General Hospital’ Spoilers: Casting News – Two Teens, Daya Vaidya And Kary Musa

-General Hospital spoilers and casting news say Daya Vaidya and Kary Musa debut soon but there are also two teens coming to GH to stir up trouble with Josslyn Jacks (Eden McCoy) and give Carly Corinthos (Laura Wright) new drama as she copes with teen angst and the perils of her daughter’s puberty, booze and boys.
+General Hospital spoilers and casting news say Daya Vaidya and Kary Musa debut soon but there are also two teens coming to GH to stir up trouble with Josslyn Jacks (Eden McCoy) and give Carly Corinthos (Laura Wright) new drama as she copes with teen angst and the perils of her daughter’s puberty, booze, and boys.
 Here’s the latest casting news and General Hospital comings and goings.

 Daya Vaidya as Martina Morales